drgrib/alfred/README.md

 This is a lean but [comprehensive](full-json.md) implementation of the Alfred Script Filter JSON Format to get Alfred workflows off the ground quickly with fast, simple script filters in Go that can be seemlessly developed inside or outside Alfred.

-It uses standard, familiar Go syntax and conventions as much as possible for rapid use by Go developers and integrated with other Go code.
+It uses standard, familiar Go syntax and conventions as much as possible for rapid use by Go developers and integration with other Go code.

 ## Full Alfred JSON Support
 [full-json.md](full-json.md) has examples of how to produce the full range of JSON output from Alfred's Script Filter JSON Format.